 Personal Statements

 Personal statements can be the best way for a law school to get to know their applicants.
-Each school may phrase their personal statement differently, so it’s helpful to check the prompt for the school before drafting/submitting (popular prompts found here).
-In general though, law schools look for an answer to two big questions: 1) Why is law school the next best step for you right now? and 2) Why should we choose you over someone else with the same statistics?
+Each school may phrase their personal statement prompt differently, so it’s helpful to check the language the school uses before drafting and submitting your statement.
+In general though, law schools look for an answer to two big questions: 1) Why is law school the next best step for you right now? and 2) Why should we choose you?
 Personality and character traits can be demonstrated in a personal statement by giving anecdotes that show (and don’t tell) the law school that you have particular qualities.

 FIRST, and most importantly, the personal statement is your primary writing sample.
-In fact, it may be one of only two writings that the admissions committees will receive from you—the other being the LSAT writing sample that you composed in a mere 35 minutes.
+In fact, it may be one of only two pieces of writing that the admissions committees will receive from you—the other being the LSAT writing section that you composed in a mere 50 minutes.
 Admissions committees want to know whether you are a strong writer, and they will evaluate your personal statement through this lens.
 Well-written personal statements should not only demonstrate that you are proficient in your use of the English language but should also demonstrate that you can be logical, persuasive, engaging, and concise.

-SECOND, at most law schools, the personal statement is a proxy for an interview.
+SECOND, at many law schools, the personal statement is a proxy for an interview.
 Only a handful of law schools offer interviews to applicants.
 For all other law schools, the personal statement is typically the only opportunity that the admissions committee has to get to know something more personal about you than is reflected elsewhere in your application.
 It is called a personal statement for a reason.
-It should make admissions committee members feel as though they have met you, and ideally, they will like who they met.
+It should make admissions committee members feel as though they have met you.
+Ideally they will like who they meet.

 THIRD, the personal statement gives the admissions committee greater insight into your critical thinking abilities.
 Are you able to reflect on your life experiences and identify how one or more of those experiences has impacted you in some meaningful way?
 Critical thinking is an essential quality for law students and lawyers, and admissions committees want to see you demonstrate that ability in your personal statement.

 FIFTH, the personal statement can be a form of tie-breaker for applicants with similar numbers and experiences.
-An applicant who has demonstrated critical thinking, persuasiveness, and writing ability may have the upper hand.
+An applicant who has demonstrated critical thinking, persuasiveness, writing ability, or interesting life experience may have the upper hand.

 5 DOs:

-Hopefully, for most applicants, this is a no-brainer.
 The prompt for each school is first available in August/September when law schools release that year’s application.
 The prompts typically don’t change much year to year, so you can get a head start by looking at the previous year’s application.
-For many/most applicants, the prompts are similar enough that the same personal statement template can be used with minor adjustments for each school (see Tip #2 on personalization).
-For some applicants, however, the prompts are different enough that you should write multiple personal statements.
+For many applicants, the prompts are similar enough that the same personal statement template can be used with minor adjustments for each school (see Tip #2 on personalization).
+For some applicants, however, the prompts are different enough that they should write multiple personal statements.
 Be sure that the personal statement you use for a school does in fact respond to the prompt for that school.
 The ability to follow directions is a necessity for law school applicants.

 (2) Personalize Your Statement

 Most law schools want to see that you have put time and effort into researching why that school is a good fit for you.
 One of the ways you can demonstrate your due diligence is to include a paragraph (typically at the close of your personal statement) outlining several specific factors that have drawn you to that law school.
 Be specific.
-Important considerations to note: (a) Vague statements asserting that a law school is a good fit for you without any supporting evidence or information are useless, so do your research and work on articulating the reasons for your interest in each school. (b) You can review a school’s website to determine what you like about that school, but don’t just regurgitate information from the website.
-They want to know why that information is relevant to your interests and/or goals. (c) Top-ranked schools (typically, top 5 or so) pretty much know why you would like to attend, so personalization is less important unless there is something that truly differentiates that school from others to you. (d) Some schools have a separate “optional” essay allowing you to discuss why you want to attend that school.
-If that is the case for one of your schools, write the separate essay, and omit the personalized paragraph from your personal statement. (e) Be sure to submit the correct versions to each school.
+Important considerations to note: (a) Vague statements asserting that a law school is a good fit for you without any supporting evidence or information are not helpful, so do your research and work on articulating the reasons for your interest in each school. (b) You can review a school’s website to determine what you like about that school, but don’t just regurgitate information from the website.
+They want to know why that information is relevant to your interests and/or goals. (c) Top-ranked schools (typically, top 5 or so) pretty much know why you would like to attend, so personalization is less important unless there is something that truly differentiates that school from others for you. (d) Some schools have a separate “optional” essay allowing you to discuss why you want to attend that school.
+If that is the case for one of your schools, write the separate essay, and omit the personalized paragraph from your personal statement.
+If the school offers this additional essay prompt, you should treat it as a required statement and put time and effort into developing reasons supporting your desire to attend that school. (e) Be sure to submit the correct versions to each school.
 Save the school’s name in the title to help minimize any potential for error.

 (3) Be Personable